Tips & Tricks

 - Security alerts when items move, such as Mercedes Benz’s Trackstar

 - Promoting restaurant deals, or driving incoming business.
-Consider targeting ads to relevant customers to advertise local theatres, concerts or events.

 - Tracking shipments, keeping track of logistics and delivery timekeeping